skarita/tic-tac-toe/psuedo.md

-New Game()
-  reload page

 function to get the winner of either X or O

 check if X has won
-else if check if O has won
+else check if O has won
 otherwise return null

-update array and
-rebuild board after each turn.

-function to determine if X has won
+When board is clicked,
+  Check whether there is a X or O already on the square, if there is, return false. if player 1 is true, then place X on board, else place O on board.
+  Run check for winner function. end

+New Game()
+  clears board;
+end